The 20 Best Drug Induced Dyskinesia Doctors Near Me in Charlotte, NC

 Offers Telehealth

-Sanjay Iyer is a Neurologist in Charlotte, North Carolina.
+Sanjay Iyer is a Neurologist practicing medicine in Charlotte, North Carolina.
 Dr. Iyer is rated as a Distinguished provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Parkinson's Disease, Movement Disorders, Drug Induced Dyskinesia, and Congenital Mirror Movement Disorder.
-Dr. Iyer is currently accepting new patients.
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Parkinson's Disease, Movement Disorders, Drug Induced Dyskinesia, and Congenital Mirror Movement Disorder.

 Experienced in Drug Induced Dyskinesia